How to Write an Informal French Letter

 Dear Sir or Madam

-How to Start an Informal French Letter (or Email)
+How to Begin an Informal Letter in French

 J’espère que vous allez bien